Site Owner and Media Contact

-An open-minded skeptic, Mansfield is a part-time member of Coldspotters, a Vancouver-based group of ghost investigators and enthusiasts, and is an authority on the haunted places of Vancouver.
+An open-minded skeptic, Mansfield is a member of Coldspotters, a Vancouver-based group of ghost investigators and enthusiasts, and is an authority on the haunted places of Vancouver.

-“I don’t blame people for being skeptical about ghosts,” Mansfield says, “but I’ve heard so many stories by straight-forward, rational people that I’m convinced something real is going on.”
+“I don’t blame people for being skeptical about ghosts,” Mansfield says.
+“But I’ve heard so many stories by straight-forward, rational people that I’m convinced something real is going on.”

 Mansfield is available for media interviews, presentations, and written submissions about the haunted locations of Vancouver and the paranormal in general.

 He has appeared on GlobalTV BC (with Red Robinson), CBC TV Vancouver (with Deborah Gobel) and CTV News Vancouver (with St John Alexander), and on CFMI (Rock 101), CKNW, CFOX, and Roundhouse Radio.
 He’s also been interviewed for articles in Metro News and The Peak newspapers, and has contributed to Homes & Living (Vancouver) magazine’s “The haunting of…” series of articles.

 To schedule Mansfield for an interview, presentation or article submission, please contact him at least one week in advance of the deadline.